wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-manage-workspaces-power-bi/includes/3-monitor-usage-performance.md

 Usage metric reports are available for Power BI pro users and can only be accessed by users with role types admin, member, or contributor.

 Navigate to the pertinent workspace.
 Then, find the report or dashboard you would like to see usage metrics for.
-Let's say we want to see the usage metrics report for **Sales Data.** Under the ellipsis, select **View usage metrics report. **
+Let's say we want to see the usage metrics report for **Sales Data.** Under the ellipsis, select **View usage metrics report**.

 > [!div class="mx-imgBorder"]
 > [![Navigate to the usage metrics report](../media/03-report-label-ssm.png)](../media/03-report-label-ssm.png#lightbox)